trueos/pcbsd/docs/controlpanel.rst

 appropriate if you wish to run a web server or a database which is accessible to other systems on a network or over the Internet.
 This is the most secure type of jail as it is separate from the PC-BSD® host and any other jails that you create using Warden®.
 By default, FreeBSD's next generation of package management, known as pkgng, and the command line versions of the PC-BSD® utilities are added to a default FreeBSD installation.
 If you do not plan to use these tools, uncheck the box "Install PKGNG and PC-BSD utilities".
-If you have already created a jail template :ref:`Using Template Manager`, select the desired operating system version from the "Jail Version" drop-down menu.
+If you have already created a jail template using :ref:`Template Manager`, select the desired operating system version from the "Jail Version" drop-down menu.

 **Ports Jail:** select this type of jail if your intention is to install software using FreeBSD packages and ports and you wish to have access to that